 The follow-up, 3.0: Saints, shoots with a wider lens.
 Brodhead draws from a greater range of samples without a strong unifying concept, which is not to say it’s a lesser project.
 What Saints lacks in cohesiveness, it makes up for in the clarity of its individual tracks.
 To carry on the photography metaphor, it’s more like a series of Instagram stories; rather than manipulating a pattern of images into one reflective whole, Brodhead drops hard-hitting snippets of life in media res.

-It’s also a bit more upbeat, with the possible exception of the title track, “No Respiration.”
+It’s also a bit more upbeat, with the possible exception of the opener, “No Respiration.”
 The title is another way of saying “I Can’t Breathe,” and after a hand clapped, hype-up intro, Brodhead starts deploying vocal samples that comment on the ongoing crisis of police violence against Black Americans.
 “Another tragedy,” says one in a chopped up loop like a broken record.
 “Please let me go,” says another, over and over.
 It’s framed by a catchy, twinkling lead and a driving rhythm you could just groove to without thinking, if not for the words and the sirens.
 That makes for a smart juxtaposition, in the grand tradition of socially-conscious party music, and it also captures something very unique to the zeitgeist, which is to say the continuing onslaught of everyday American horror, where killings and uprisings are part and parcel of daily life.

 That makes “No Respiration” the creative crown jewel of the collection, but the rest of the tracks also see Brodhead getting a lot of mileage out of the snappier production.
 The standouts are the more direct sample flips in the pattern of Phantom–not because of anything inherent to the original songs, but because they each act as a playground for Brodhead’s genre-bending imagination.
 Saints has two, each one drawing on a different song by Akron indie rock band Houses & Hotels.
 “The Final Fedora” mashes up acoustic guitar clips and rapid-fire drum machine hi-hats (a match made in heaven).
 “Tommy Is Shinji” has a super-tasty bass line and stabs of grungy electric guitar.
 The beats are by far Brodhead’s most lively and tactile yet, bringing some new presence to his trademark trippy style.